Crate interpolator

 "Greetings: `hello`, `hi` and `hey`"

-and write
+);See format and write for details.

 Features

-is supported, the rest of the
+By default only Display is supported, the rest of the

 formatting traits